 Made in USA Cars: The Cars.com American Made Index

 The third list comes from the popular auto website, cars.com.
-The American Made Index (AMI) is in its 11th year.
+The American Made Index (AMI).
 It factors in the vehicle's total sales along with the AALA and labor.
 Opponents of this list feel it offers a grading curve to cars and trucks with higher sales.
 The makers of the AMI explain that they use this figure to decide the labor portion of its index.
 Each sale supports a specific number of employees both directly and indirectly.
 Another big difference from the other two lists is Cars.com doesn't include any hybrids.
 This removes the Honda Accord Hybrid that still features a TDC of 70 percent, an American engine, and transmission, and its assembled entirely in the U.S.

 On its own, each listing is imperfect.
 But, together they paint a picture of what cars, trucks, and SUV's are the most American made in a global economy.
 These vehicles are assembled in the U.S., and the engines and transmissions are American made.

 Here are the top 20 “Most American” vehicles for 2021 according to cars.com and where they are built.